zenoix/zenoix-blog/src/content/blog/become-a-self-taught-coder.md

 ---
-title: How to Self Teach Yourself to Code for Free
+title: How to Become a Self-Taught Coder for Free
 pubDatetime: 2024-10-28T23:14:38+13:00
 modDatetime: 2024-10-28T12:20:50Z
 # slug: Slug for the post.
 This field is optional but cannot be an empty string. default = slugified file name